JRC1995/Tweet-Disaster-Keyphrase/ark_tweet/README.md

-CMUTweetTagger.py is a modified version of: https://github.com/ianozsvald/ark-tweet-nlp-python to make it work with python 3+.
-Copy of original Readme below:
+CMUTweetTagger.py is a modified version of Ian's python wrapper for ark-tweet (https://github.com/ianozsvald/ark-tweet-nlp-python).
+We adapted it to make it work with python 3+.
+Copy of the original Readme below:

 ark-tweet-nlp-python [no longer supported by Ian]
 =================================================